 Overall, this home was a modern and natural aesthetic that I was hoping for.
 Enhancing the wood tones and bringing nature in from the gorgeous views was so important in our design goals.
 This project was completed by furnishing and styling the entire space, which was an incredible opportunity to pick every piece.
 I had so much fun bringing in a comfortable and warm aesthetic through the furnishings and accessories.

+If you’d like to see more, you can find the video reveal here.
 Make sure to check out the before images here as well as the progress…it’s always fun to see that transformation!
 As always, if you like what you see and have a project of your own that you would like to discuss, we’d love to hear from you!
 Check out our services and let’s chat!

 Disclosure: Some of the links in this post are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
 We hope by sourcing some of our favorite products, we provide value to you and your projects!